 ANT 227.
 FROM THE GROUND DOWN 4 sh

-Students explore the adventure and science of archaeology from the perspective of an anthropologist.
-This course highlights great discoveries in archaeology with a look at famous sites worldwide.
-An overview of the development of archaeology from treasure hunting to a high-tech science are presented.
+Students explore the adventure and science of archeology from the perspective of an anthropologist.
+This course highlights great discoveries in archeology with a look at famous sites worldwide.
+An overview of the development of archeology from treasure hunting to a high-tech science are presented.
 Additional topics include fieldwork techniques, artifact analysis, interpretation, forensic analysis and cultural resource preservation.
-The course includes visits to archaeological sites in the area.
+The course may include a visit to an archeological site in the area, weather permitting.

 ANT 230.
 FOLKLORE 4 sh

 Far from being relegated to the quaint shadows of the past, folklore thrives today in everyday life, from its humblest use in small social settings to its wide-reaching use in the politics of globalization.
 Folklore, the study of traditional expressive culture, is both a window into the values and beliefs of the people who share it, as well as an artistic product with value and merit in its own right.
-WHile we will examine individual folklore forms - including verbal art, ritual, fesitval and material culture - focus will be on the examination of folklore performance within its situational and cultural contexts, including family, school, religion, work and play.
+While we will examine individual folklore forms—including verbal art, ritual, festival and material culture—focus will be on the examination of folklore performance within its situational and cultural contexts, including family, school, religion, work and play.